 Infection control measures used to reduce respiratory transmission in the U.S. are shown in Table 2.
 Facilities should first conduct a risk assessment to identify the respiratory hazards in their areas and the procedures that put patients at risk.
 These should assist to prioritize the engineering controls, work practice controls, Personal Protective Equipment (PPE), vaccination, education, surveillance and evaluation or other measures that will be most effective for the identified hazards.
 In practice, facilities apply a variety of different measures with variable compliance.
 In comparison to facilities in less developed settings, though, they are applied in settings with a controlled environment of care.
 The actions taken by US healthcare workers happen in settings, sometimes with statutory mandates, with unlimited volumes of high grades of water (potable, deionized, distilled, sterile, pyrogen free), unlimited volumes of continuous energy, existence of mechanical ventilation equipment and staff to monitor and maintain air exchanges, humidity and dust.
 Staff have unlimited access to masks/respirators/powered air purifying respirator cover gowns, disinfectants, and cleaning supplies.
 High quality sterilization or disinfection of medical equipment is provided.
 Highly reliable products and medications are available.
 Medical records exist that can record and communicate patient history, status and risk over time.
 Laboratory systems have diagnostic tests with rapid turnaround times to identify or exclude treatable pathogens in patients with non-specific symptoms.
 Means of communication exist to contact patients at remote locations.
 Medical waste, waste water and solid waste are managed with minimal healthcare worker action.
 In hospitals, staff dedicate time to supervise infection control.
 Staff are routinely paid wages and given benefits, including sick leave.
 In short, a safe environment of care is provided that requires little attention of the immediate clinical staff.

-In summaryrespiratory infection control tools exist which eff consistently applied.
-But the efficacy of these tools in ideal settings and resource scarce settings should not be assumed.
+In summary, many long standing respiratory infection control tools exist which may be effective if consistently applied.
+But the same efficacy of these tools when used in ideal settings compared and in resource scarce settings should not be assumed.

+Table 2: Measures to Prevent Respiratory Healthcare Associated Infections in US.